alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 ## Spatial Memory

-It is a well known fact that memory works very well when it refers to places.
+It is a well-known fact that memory works very well when associated with particulart  places.
-Working always from home messes with that.
 In an office you are moving constantly, meeting people in different places, and this helps remember what everyone said and when.
+Working always from home messes with all this.

 ### Memorable Events